taataa/tapspace/docs/api/v2/index.md

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>

 - an array of Measure.
 Each measure is an object with properties:
-  - plane, the measured element
+  - target, the measured element
   - areaPx, the element area in viewport square pixels.
   - areaRatio, the element area relative to the viewport area.
   - distance, is a [Distance](#tapspacegeometrydistance) between viewport anchor and the plane anchor.